ryjen/ryjen.github.io/content/post/blockchain-mesh-internet.md

 One particular disruptive use, that is not mentioned on the wiki, is **mesh networks**.

+Like AI, nanotech or self driving cars, the technology has it's criticisms of being advantageous to criminals (IMHO the lesser of evils).

 ## Concept

 The idea and benefits are simple enough: